moorepants/eme185/content/pages/purchasing.rst

 Kerberos ID and phone number (cell phone preferably) for OPS user registration to MAE staff.

+Note that the required "unit" column in the web form is to specify the unit of the quantity number.
+For example if could be "kilograms", "each", "bundles", etc.

 Order for Supplies and Consumables using a Department Purchase Order (DPO)
 ==========================================================================